degu0055/25S_CST8919_Assignment_1/README.md

 👉 [Click here to view the demo video](https://drive.google.com/file/d/1VpM_rDh9D0fv5iK5f2TEbrNQntZdFh-m/view?usp=sharing)

 **Important Note:**
-Since I cannot create an Action Group, the email notification is **not shown** in the video.
+Since I cannot create an Action Group due to some restrictions on my account, the email notification is **not shown** in the video.

 ---